Jerome

 What controversies did Jerome engage in — and what was at stake?

-Jerome engaged in several controversies, notably with Rufinus over Origen's teachings and with Augustine over biblical interpretation.
-These debates often centered on the nature of biblical texts and the role of Greek philosophy in Christian theology.
+Jerome was involved in several controversies, including disputes with Rufinus over Origen's teachings and with Augustine over biblical interpretation.
+These debates often centered on the nature of biblical texts and the role of ascetic practices in Christian life.

 How did Jerome influence later Christianity — Catholic, Protestant, and beyond?